-Challenge number Detail of challenge 1 Progress Gap Between PP and non-PP students Our assessments and observations show that our Pupil premium students performed below the national average at Y11 in 2022 and when compared with the performance of non-PP students.
-2 Behaviour of Pupil Premium Pupils Our assessments and observations show that our Pupil premium students are more likely to be involved behavioural incidents than non-pupil premium students.
+Challenge number Detail of challenge 1 Progress Gap Between PP and non-PP students Our assessments and observations show that our Pupil premium students performed below the national average at Y11 in 2023 and when compared with the performance of non-PP students.
+2 Attendance of Pupil Premium Pupils Our data shows that our Pupil premium students are more likely to have a lower attendance rate at the academy and therefore are in danger of becoming PA or SA.
 3 Literacy Our assessments and observation show that our Pupil Premium students are more likely to have a deficit in reading comprehension skills and strategic reading skills for assessment and examination, including engaging with and interpreting texts.
 Pupils with poor reading struggle to read independently, and so read less.
 As a result, they do not accumulate the background knowledge and vocabulary they need to improve their comprehension.
 4 Wellbeing and Mental Health Issues Our assessments, discussions and observations show that disadvantaged pupils are more likely to have social and emotional / self-confidence and mental health issues compared to non-disadvantaged pupils.
 5 Raising aspirations of all students in particular Pupil premium.
 Our discussions and observations have identified that some disadvantaged pupils lack aspiration and ambition and as a result have less clarity around career goals and how to achieve them, compared to non-disadvantaged.